MicrosoftDocs/learn/learn-pr/azure/setup-first-lab-using-azure-devtest-labs/includes/7-summary.md

-Organizations often have many different, sometimes short-lived, software environments.
-For example, developers need an environment with all developer tools installed, the test team has temporary test environments, and customer support requires a separate environment for each supported production version.
+As your company expands, it needs to rapidly provision computing environments, while keeping the cost of managing those environments under control.

 You've created a lab in Azure DevTest Labs to define a curated list of base images for developer VMs, and to configure an auto shutdown policy to save costs.
 You then added developer VMs to the lab, which you pre-configured with Azure PowerShell.
 Finally, you claimed a VM and connected to it by using RDP.

-Imagine how much work it would be for each developer to prepare a new developer environment, and install all the necessary tools and software.
+Imagine how much work it would take each developer to prepare a new developer environment, and install all the necessary tools and software.
 As a company, how would you keep track of all different OS versions and computing resources.

 Azure DevTest Labs lets you simplify and accelerate the process of creating standardized virtual computing environments.